Published on 10 Oct 13

 - Current at

-Elizabeth Goli was appointed Commissioner of the Office of State Revenue (OSR) in February 2014.
-Prior to her appointment, Elizabeth was Senior Assistant Commissioner, Indirect Tax at the Australian Taxation Office (ATO) in Brisbane, and has held senior and executive management and leadership roles in tax administration since 1997.
+Elizabeth was appointed Commissioner of the Office of State Revenue Queensland in 2014.
+Prior to her appointment, Elizabeth was Senior Assistant Commissioner, Indirect Tax at the ATO in Brisbane, and has held senior and executive management and leadership roles in tax administration since 1997.
 Elizabeth has international tax experience with the Organisation for Economic Cooperation and Development (OECD) in Paris, and previously worked in OSR from 1997 to 2001 where she had a leading role in the rewrite of the State duties legislation.

 - Current at